 - Integration testing makes sure to meet the requirements connectivity specified by the testing plan between modules.

-- Integration testing figures out the interface errors which occur during integration testing.
-While performing an integration test, both functional and non-functional interface components are validated.
-When the series of integration tests is completed, then the testing team should have full confidence in the operation of the software’s interface.
+- Integration testing identifies interface errors that may occur during the integration process.
+It validates both functional and non-functional interface components.
+Once the series of integration tests is complete, the testing team should have full confidence in the software interface’s operation.

 - Integration test always makes sure that the synchronization between modules, and it helps project teams to make sure the software testing modules can work with no other defects simultaneously.
 It is fully synchronized with each other.

 - Integration testing fixes exception handling defects which are very important for high assurance systems.
 Mainly such mechanisms are presented in most the programming language.

 - Integration testing helps to pinpoint the weak spots quickly and red flags and reduce the risk before the release of the final build.

-The Advantages of Unit Tests in Software Development
+The Advantages of Unit Test in Software Development

 Many people view unit testing as an unnecessary addition to the already hectic schedules of testers.
 It takes a while to run the unit test in the entire system.
 Also, it is very typical for the tech project manager to skip the stage together.